MIRA-KUMAR/Leetcode-Learning/README.md

 # LeetCode 94: Binary Tree Inorder Traversal
 Given the root of a binary tree, return the inorder traversal of its nodes' values.

+# LeetCode 100: Same Tree
+Given the roots of two binary trees p and q, write a function to check if they are the same or not.

+Two binary trees are considered the same if they are structurally identical, and the nodes have the same value.

+# LeetCode 101: Symmetric Tree
+Given the root of a binary tree, check whether it is a mirror of itself (i.e., symmetric around its center).